 Three or four times a year we officially welcome new members into the congregation with a Welcoming Ceremony during the Sunday service.
 Welcoming Day begins with a New Member Breakfast where you will meet other new members.
 You will also be invited to a Newcomers potluck supper and a Friday evening reception at Revs.
 Barbara and Bill Hamilton-Holway's home.

-If you are thinking about becoming a member or have any questions, please contact our Membership Committee Chair, Sara Roberts, who may be contacted through the church office at (510) 525-0302, or Alisa Gould Sugden, Membership Administrator, at (510) 525-0302, ext.
+If you are thinking about becoming a member or have any questions, please contact our Membership Committee Co-Chairs, Lonnie Mosely and Paul Hudson, who may be contacted through the church office at (510) 525-0302, or Alisa Gould Sugden, Membership Administrator, at (510) 525-0302, ext.
 306.

 - Upcoming Events